sourabhmagadum05/dextego-intern-challenge/README.md

   {formatDate(call.date)}
 </p>
 ```
-Change Summary:
+**Change Summary:**

-**Fixed a bug where callDate was undefined.
+- Fixed a bug where callDate was undefined.

-**Correctly used call.date from the Call object.
+- Correctly used call.date from the Call object.

+### 3.Dataset Update: Added 25 More Calls
+- Added 25 additional call records to data/calls.json.
+- To provide richer test data that covers multiple real-world scenarios (completed, no-show, cancelled, - - follow-up, interested, not-interested) for UI states, analytics, and QA.